Resources for Student Employment Supervisors

 - Complete the Health and Safety Canvas class required for ALL Loyola students to return to campus in 2021

-- Bring a printed copy of their offer letter, completed pre-employment paperwork, and appropriate identification to one of the following:
+- Bring a printed copy of their offer letter, completed pre-employment paperwork, and appropriate identification to Human Resources in Mercy 102.

 For returning Federal Work Study Students returning to the same department: